-But, is there a line in the past that, if you go back in time before that line and bring a human baby to your home today, makes the difference?
+But is there a line in the past that, if you go back in time before that line and bring a human baby to your home today, makes the difference?
 So much that baby would never have a chance to adapt.
 Evolution point in time that separates humans from their animal ancestors?
-The timeline, that humanity as we know today starts?
+The timeline, that humanity as we know it today starts?

 Image credits: